SCRT-HQ/VaporShell/docs/glossary/New-VSCertificateManagerCertificate.md

----
-layout: glossary
-title: New-VSCertificateManagerCertificate
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSCertificateManagerCertificate

 ## SYNOPSIS
-Adds an AWS::CertificateManager::Certificate resource to the template
+Adds an AWS::CertificateManager::Certificate resource to the template.
+The AWS::CertificateManager::Certificate resource requests an AWS Certificate Manager (ACM certificate that you can use to enable secure connections.
+For example, you can deploy an ACM certificate to an Elastic Load Balancer to enable HTTPS support.
+For more information, see RequestCertificate: https://docs.aws.amazon.com/acm/latest/APIReference/API_RequestCertificate.html in the AWS Certificate Manager API Reference.

 ## SYNTAX